rabah1991/CapacityLossMatlab/README.md

 Where $FCE$ is the full cycle equivalent, $C_r$ is the rated capacity.

 ### Model identification
 The process of model identification is divided into two parts; (a) Data Selection and Fitting, and (b) Model Validation.
-Data selection and fitting process is used to identify the following parameters $E, _{cyc}, _{cyc}, \alpha, R$

-which will be added later to this repository, and data validation which would be our main focus for now.
+Data selection and fitting process is used to identify the following parameters $$E, _{cyc}, _{cyc}, \alpha, R$$ The .m files to identify these parameters will be added later to this repository.
+For now, data validation would be our main focus for now.

 ![flowchart](flowchart.png)